 Accelerate Expenses and Delay Income

-Capital Assets and Depreciation
+Investigate Capital Assets and Depreciation

 Take a look at the capital assets on your balance sheet and their levels of tax depreciation.
 If you have not claimed the deduction for capital cost allowance in the past and the asset has lost value, perhaps you can claim it this year.
-On the flip side, if some assets are heavily depreciated but have held their market value, you may want to not sell them in the current year to avoid costly recapture.
+On the flip side, if some assets are heavily depreciated but have held their market value, you may want to wait to sell them in the current year to avoid costly recapture.
 Depreciation for accounting purposes and depreciation for tax purposes are not the same; the two can have very different rates.
 Make sure to use the correct rate.

 Maximize Your RRSP Contributions

 In a year where revenues are high, making contributions to a Registered Retirements Savings Plan reduces taxable income while setting aside tax-deferred dollars for retirement.
 Contribute as much as possible to your Registered Retirement Savings Plan, since that is one of the few legal tax planning opportunities in Canada.
-If your small business has a December 31 year end, consider the possibility of paying yourself a bonus on the last day of the year and transferring it directly to your RRSP.
-This way, the company will get an immediate deduction, and you will not pay taxes on the bonus.
+If your business’s fiscal year ends on December 31, consider the possibility of paying yourself a bonus on the last day of the year and transferring it directly to your RRSP.
+This way, the company gets an immediate deduction, and you don’t pay taxes on the bonus.
 When using this strategy, make sure to account for your payroll taxes properly, since the bonus is the equivalent of a salary.

 Organize Your Finances